By Patricia Carrington, PhD, EFT MAS-3

-Pete's taste was very definite and I suggest you notice the specific manner in which he refers to what he wants, in the positive “Choices” portion of his EFT statement a prominant EFT personality has repeatedly emphasized the importance of specificity in the negative portion of the EFT statement.
+Pete's taste was very definite and I suggest you notice the specific manner in which he refers to what he wants, in the positive “Choices” portion of his EFT statement.
+A prominent EFT personality has repeatedly emphasized the importance of specificity in the negative portion of the EFT statement.

-“Even though I don't know how this can happen, I thank the Universe for giving me a light blue Model 240 Volvo Station Wagon made in the years ‘91 to ‘93.
+Even though I don't know how this can happen, I thank the Universe for giving me a light blue Model 240 Volvo station wagon made in the years ‘91 to ‘93.

 There only remained the question of how to pay for the car since no insurance company would finance such an old car.
-However, Pete had been managing a property for a bank manager who was very pleased with the way he had worked for him and when Pete asked him about a car loan he arranged for his bank to finance the car at the lowest possible interest rate, for two years -- something that was entirely affordable for Pete.
+However, Pete had been managing a property for a bank manager who was very pleased with the way he had worked for him and when Pete asked him about a car loan he arranged for his bank to finance the car at the lowest possible interest rate, for two years—something that was entirely affordable for Pete.

-“Even though I don't have a lawnmower now, I thank the Universe for giving me one that just fits my purpose and works excellently.
+Even though I don't have a lawnmower now, I thank the Universe for giving me one that just fits my purpose and works excellently.

 Within a week of starting to tap daily for a lawnmower, he was driving past a neighbor’s house when he saw a lawnmower in their garbage by the curb.
 It looked in surprisingly good shape.
 He picked it up, brought it home, inserted a part that he estimated was needed to generate sparks, and found that this did the trick.
 He had a new lawnmower virtually for free.

-He hoped it would continue to work as well in the future but in the back of his mind he thought that it wouldn't be a bad idea to have another lawnmower just as a backup.
-Later, when this lawnmower showed some carburetor troubles, he was again driving around in his neighborhood when he saw a man who was cleaning out his shop, apparently in preparation for moving, and not one but three lawnmowers had been discarded onto the curb.
-Pete managed to get all three back to his house and one of them started out right away, excellently.
-He is still using it.
+He hoped it would continue to work as well in the future, but in the back of his mind he thought that it wouldn't be a bad idea to have another lawnmower just as a backup.
+Later, when this lawnmower showed some carburetor troubles, he was again driving around in his neighborhood when he saw a man who was cleaning out his shop, apparently in preparation for moving, and not one, but three lawnmowers had been discarded onto the curb.
+Pete managed to get all three back to his house and one of them started right away, excellently.

-He realized that his wish, while certainly true for one part of him, was not as simple (not as “congruent”) as had been his wish for the Volvo Station Wagon or the lawnmower.
+He realized that his wish, while certainly true for one part of him, was not as simple (not as “congruent”) as had been his wish for the Volvo station wagon or the lawnmower.
 It had contradictions within it that needed to be worked out first and he is presently using EFT to do that.
-This is an excellent example of the suggestion that we locate the tail enders in any affirmation we plan to use, and then use EFT to clear them out.
+This is an excellent example of the suggestion that we locate the tail-enders in any affirmation we plan to use, and then use EFT to clear them out.

 I would guess, however, that in the majority of cases where someone sets out to use EFT to bring a good thing or event into their lives, that they probably have reservations and conflicts around the receiving of that good and that they should address these first by using EFT on them.

 Another explanation is based on a concept that has been researched and written about by a number of scientists familiar with quantum physics and field theory, among them William Tiller, a major engineering physicist and researcher.
 Tiller theorizes that our intentions are an active creative force in the external as well as internal universe and thus can bring about striking changes in outside circumstances.

-Whichever explanation you prefer, or perhaps another, the phenomenon is factually documented and can be used to excellent advantage when you are doing EFT––provided of course that you look seriously within to be sure that there is no “little voice” in the back of your mind expressing a reservation about having it.
-If there is though -- don't worry; just use your objections as the objects of your next EFT tapping session!
+Whichever explanation you prefer, or perhaps another, the phenomenon is factually documented and can be used to excellent advantage when you are doing EFT––provided of course that you look seriously within to be sure that there is no “little voice” in the back of your mind expressing a reservation about having what you tap for.